rust-lang-ua/rustcamp/3_ecosystem/3_2_macro/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 1. What are macros?
 Which problem do they solve?
-2. Which benefits do declarative macros have in 📚 [Rust]⏱0.25h comparing to procedural ones?
+2. Which benefits do declarative macros have in 🏠 [Rust] comparing to procedural ones?
 Which downsides and limitations?
-3. Which kinds of procedural macros do exist in 📚 [Rust]⏱0.25h?
+3. Which kinds of procedural macros do exist in 🏠 [Rust]?
-4. What are common crates for implementing procedural macros in 📚 [Rust]⏱0.25h?
+4. What are common crates for implementing procedural macros in 🏠 [Rust]?
 What responsibilities does each one have?
 Which are mandatory, which are not?
-5. What are good practices for implementing procedural macros in 📚 [Rust]⏱0.25h?
+5. What are good practices for implementing procedural macros in 🏠 [Rust]?